fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Besides some detailed summaries of miracles of Jesus mentioned by Muslim writers over the centuries, from adulthood (like walking on water – also found in the Gospel – and causing loaves of bread to come from the ground), some other miracles from childhood include: explaining the Muslim creed fundamentals to a schoolmaster, revealing who the thieves were to a wealthy chief, filling empty jars of something to drink, providing food and wine for a tyrannical king while also proving to this king his power in raising a dead man from the dead, raising a child accidentally killed, and causing the garments from a single-colored vat to come out with various colors.

 Healing a royal official's son

-Main article: Healing the royal official's son Al-Tabari (d.
+Al-Tabari (d.
 923) reports a story of an adult Jesus' encounter with a certain king in the region and the healing of his son.
 The identity of the king is not mentioned while legend suggests Philip the Tetrarch.
 The corresponding Bible reference is "the royal official's son".

 Greed and truth-telling
 A legendary story of a miracle by a young Jesus, used as a hard-learned lesson popularly found in Middle Eastern lore according to professor Ayoub, has to do with a Jewish man and loaves of bread.
 Although carrying a polemic tone, the lesson centers on greed with truth-telling woven into the narration.
 It is a story found often in children's books.

 Inherent wisdom

-See also: Logos (Islam) and Logos (Christianity) Another legendary miracle story is one regarding Jesus' childhood wisdom.
+Another legendary miracle story is one regarding Jesus' childhood wisdom.
 This legend, reported through al-Tabari from ibn Ishaq, talks about Mary sending Jesus to a religious school and the teacher being astonished to find Jesus already knowing the information being taught / discussed.

 Food in children's homes